zonemaster/zonemaster-backend/docs/API.md

 #### `"error"`

 >
-> TODO
+> TODO: List all possible error codes and describe what they mean enough for clients to know how react to them.
 >

 ## API method: `get_ns_ips`

-Looks up the A and AAAA records for the *domain name* on the public Internet.
+Looks up the A and AAAA records for a *domain name* on the public Internet.

 Example request:
 ```json